-Do you wish you could travel more but cannot afford to quit work?
-The perfect solution is to find a job that allows you to travel while you work.
+If you wish you could travel more but cannot afford to quit work, the perfect solution is to find a job that allows you to travel.

 Should you do an online search for ‘jobs that let you travel’, the first suggestion is often to become a flight attendant.

-I think it’s the perfect example of a bad travel job.
-It only sounds good on paper.
+It’s the perfect example of a travel job that only sounds good on paper.

 Once, on a longtail boat tour in Bangkok, everyone else in my group happened to be part of a KLM flight crew.
 I mentioned to a pilot how I’d really enjoyed the tour.
 “Eh, it’s alright, I guess,” he said.
 “Actually, this is the seventh time I’ve done it.”

-Flight crew members often just kill time in the same city and repeat the same activities, often due to time constraints.
-While Bangkok is an incredible place, I imagine it gets a bit old after the 30th visit.
+Flight crew members often just kill time in the same city and repeat the same activities.
+While Bangkok is incredible, I imagine it gets a bit old after the 30th visit.

 Working online while travelling

-Imagine this scenario: you’re co-living in tropical Bali one month, working from cute cafes in Lisbon the next before moving on to hang at the best surf spots in Costa Rica.
+Imagine this: you’re co-living in tropical Bali one month, working from cute cafes in Lisbon the next before moving on to hang at the best surf spots in Costa Rica.
 Outside your work hours, you are free to explore and experience local life.

-Other digital nomads escape only for a while.
-I know some who live like migratory birds, leaving the US winter to work from sunny Mexico while subletting their apartment.
+You can also just travel some of the time.
+I know quite a few nomad who live like migratory birds, leaving the US winter to work from sunny Mexico while subletting their apartment.

 To become a digital nomad, you’ll either have to work for a remote-friendly company, be a freelancer or have your own business that you can manage from the road.